A 3-month online learning and practice programme for people interested in the connections between embodiment and collective change

 ❋ Trauma-informed facilitation

-Choice, agency and collaboration is central to the way I have been trained and facilitate.
-Everything we do is invitational, and you will be encouraged throughout the programme to choose what works for you and let go what doesn’t.
+Trauma often occurs when people have no choice and no witness.
+Agency, care and collaboration are central to the way I have been trained and facilitate.
+Everything we do is invitational, so you can choose what works for you and let go what doesn’t.

 What’s the content and schedule?